codeup603896/Adipocyte_SCAna/README.md

 # Adipocyte_SCAna

-Scripts for processing single adipose tissue cells RNA-Seq 10X Genomics Data
+Scripts for processing single-nucleus adipose tissue cells RNA-Seq 10X Genomics Data

 The 35 Clusters of total adipose tissue cells were determined by the package "Seurat" in R using the following parameters: FindClusters(Data,resolution=0.8)